Counterfeit banknotes are rare, but it always pays to be careful. Only a small fraction of 1% of banknotes in circulation are counterfeit.

 If you come across a counterfeit banknote, it is important that the police are contacted in all instances.
 They may be aware of other retailers/businesses in the local area who have also reported counterfeit notes.
 They may also want to pass on warnings to others via a local business network which may prevent further instances and/or lead to an arrest.
 Counterfeit banknotes are part of organised criminal activity.
 Each counterfeit note is evidence.

-The Bank of England produce a wide variety of training materials for checking genuine banknotes, such as our Take A Closer Look training course, our Banknote Virtual Tour and our Banknote App.
+The Bank of England produce a wide variety of training materials for checking genuine banknotes, such as our Take A Closer Look training course and our Banknote App.

 Counterfeit notes are worthless and as such no reimbursement of face value is given by the Bank of England.